Blendify/blender-manual/blender_docs/manual/preferences/system.rst

 Direction
-   Clicking with :kbd:`LMB` in the sphere and dragging the mouse cursor let's the user change the direction of the lamp by rotating the sphere.
+   Clicking with :kbd:`LMB` in the sphere and dragging the mouse cursor let us the user change the direction of the lamp by rotating the sphere.
    The direction of the lamp will be the same as shown at the sphere surface.
 Diffuse
    This is the constant color of the lamp.